RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

 1. Make the following updates to your deployment spec:

     a.
-Set the strategy (spec.strategy.type) to [`Recreate`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#recreate-deployment).
+Set the strategy (`spec.strategy.type`) to [`Recreate`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#recreate-deployment).
 This will avoid multiple pods trying to use the same volume.

       ```yaml
         strategy:
           type: Recreate
       ```

     b.
-In the `template.spec.volumes` section, replace the `emptyDir` volume the name of your persistent volume claim.
+In the `.template.spec.volumes` section, replace the `emptyDir` volume the name of your persistent volume claim.

       ```yaml
             volumes: